 The Helen Carswell Chair in Community Engaged Research in the Arts welcomes the submission of research proposals that can inform the practice, programming, or curricula of a community music school.
-In a continued partnership between York University and Regent Park School of Music (RPSM) – Jane and Finch, we support special projects aimed at researching and bolstering community arts in the Jane and Finch neighbourhood and beyond.
+In a continued partnership between York University and Community Music Schools of Toronto at Jane Finch (expanding from the Regent Park School of Music), we support special projects aimed at researching and bolstering community arts in the Jane and Finch neighbourhood and beyond.

-We invite the submission of any project proposal whose research objectives will benefit community arts organizations including RPSM.
-While the research project may not directly involve participants from RPSM, the outcomes should benefit the school along with other community arts organizations.
+We invite the submission of any project proposal whose research objectives will benefit community arts organizations including Community Music Schools of Toronto at Jane Finch (CMST).
+While the research project may not directly involve participants from this community music school, the outcomes should benefit CMST along with other community arts organizations.

-Proposals should outline how the proposed research project will benefit RPSM based on consultations with the school (see contact information below).
-To this end, we are particularly interested in projects that address the following RPSM research priorities:
+Proposals should outline how the proposed research project will benefit Community Music Schools of Toronto at Jane Finch based on consultations with the school (see contact information below).
+To this end, we are particularly interested in projects that address the following research priorities:

 - All faculty and graduate students from any department at York University are encouraged to apply.
 We welcome interdisciplinary research, therefore a background in music is not required

 - Previous Helen Carswell recipients are eligible to apply though preference will be given to applicants who have not received funding in previous years.
 The Helen Carswell Chair assists and encourages grant recipients to explore external funding opportunities if they wish to continue or extend their projects

 - A maximum of one project per applicant will be granted funding each adjudication

 - Please consult the attached Appendix A: “Checklist and Guidelines” to format your proposal and attach the required supporting material